Fusion-Party-Aus/Formal-Documents/Constitution.md

    a) wishes to become a Member of the Association;

-   2. supports the purposes of the Association; and
+   b) supports the purposes of the Association; and

-   3. agrees to abide by the Code of Conduct; and
+   c) agrees to abide by the Code of Conduct; and

-   4. agrees to comply with these Rules.
+   d) agrees to comply with these Rules.

 2. The application—

    a) must be signed by the applicant if submitted in hard copy; or

-   2. may be submitted electronically.
+   b) may be submitted electronically.

 > **Note:** The joining fee is the fee (if any) determined by the Association under sub-rules [13(1)](https://docs.google.com/document/d/1LzWKIJCI0lTIxB0ujEdpnupZTWbIBOvTlsfcX83FQ5c/edit#heading=h.uko9jjgjeuqt) and [31(4)(d)](https://docs.google.com/document/d/1LzWKIJCI0lTIxB0ujEdpnupZTWbIBOvTlsfcX83FQ5c/edit#heading=h.90csaa3lyz0f).